 - Certain dental procedures

-Some of these procedures, such as dental surgery, may be performed on seemingly healthy patients who then develop COVID symptoms.
-As many as 40 percent of people with the disease may be asymptomatic but contagious.
+Some of these procedures, such as dental surgery, may be performed on seemingly healthy patients who later develop COVID-19 symptoms.
+Globally, about 13.4% of people with the disease may be asymptomatic but contagious.
 So even medical personnel whose roles do not require direct work with COVID patients should proceed with caution and always wear appropriate protective equipment.

 Airway Management Safety Tips